 - You have not previously made a downsizer contribution

 The maximum that can be contributed as a downsizer contribution is $300,000 per person.
 However, your total combined downsizer contributions cannot exceed the amount of the home sale proceeds.
 The home downsizer contribution will not count towards standard contribution caps and can be made even if your total superannuation balance exceeds $1.9 million transfer balance cap.

 Sale Proceeds Amount

 The sale proceeds that can be used to make a home downsizer contribution is based on the actual home sale proceeds received, as per the home sale contract.
 That is, the sale proceeds amount is not reduced by any outstanding debt, or any amount used to buy a replacement home.
 Also, there is no requirement for a replacement home to be bought in order to make a home downsizer contribution.

-You need to be over age 65 at the time the downsizer contribution is made.
+You need to be aged 55 or over at the time the downsizer contribution is made.
 There is no maximum age limit.

 Home Sold After 1 July 2018

 The downsizer contribution to super needs to be made using the proceeds from the sale of your home, where the contract for the sale of the home was entered into after 1 July 2018.
 There is no requirement to have bought a new home.

 Home Owned for 10 Years